IPCS INCHEM Home

 Dust explosion possible if in powder or granular form, mixed with air.

 The substance may polymerize due to heating to more than 120°C for more than 12 hours, or under the influence of catalysts.
-The substance decomposes on burning producing toxic fumes including nitrogen oxides.
-Molten triglycidyl isocyanurate reacts rapidly with primary and secondary amines, carboxylic acids and anhydrides, thiols, phenols and alcohols.
+Decomposes on burning.
+This produces toxic fumes including nitrogen oxides.
+The molten form reacts rapidly with primary and secondary amines, carboxylic acids and anhydrides, thiols, phenols and alcohols.

 Melting point: 95°C